 The last quarterback or player of Ewers’ magnitude to attend Texas?
 Just some dude named Vince Young.

-In the midst of the coronavirus pandemic, COVID-19 outbreak last fall, Ewers decided it was time to make a verbal commitment.
+In the midst of the coronavirus pandemic and COVID-19 outbreak in August 2020, Ewers decided it was time to make a verbal commitment.

-Ewers announced his commitment to the Texas Longhorns and former head coach Tom Herman in August 2020, but the pledge was short-lived.
+Ewers announced his intentions to play for the Texas Longhorns and former head coach Tom Herman, but the pledge was short-lived.

 Ewers’ commitment lasted a little more than two months.
 The five-star quarterback announced he was de-committing from the Texas Longhorns in October 2020.